 If your son or daughter is under the age of 21 and has been charged with DUI, it is important to take steps now to protect them.
-I’m a parent of two teenagers myself, so I understand the pressures local teens face and that young people don’t always think about the long-term consequences of their actions.
-I also completely understand how angry you might be at your son or daughter for the decisions they made.
+We’re parents ourselves, so we understand the pressures local teens face and that young people don’t always think about the long-term consequences of their actions.
+We also completely understand how angry you might be at your son or daughter for the decisions they made.

-My philosophy in juvenile defense cases is very simple: I want my juvenile clients to learn a lesson from what they did, but I do not believe that a mistake someone makes as a juvenile should affect the rest of their life.
+Our philosophy in juvenile cases is very simple: we want our juvenile clients to learn a lesson from what they did, but we do not believe that a mistake someone makes as a juvenile should affect the rest of their life.